bkclerke/HelloBlake.Umbraco.Starterkit/README.md

 ---

 ## Releases

+### 7/16/23: Release 1.1

+Release 1.1 is available with a breadcrumb enhancement.
+**NOTE:** Continued development for 1.1 features are still in the works and have not been commited yet.
+Details can be found on the release notes.

 ### 3/8/23: Release 1

 Release 1 is available for Umbraco version 10.X.
 Initial features are listed on the [Release Notes](https://bkclerke.notion.site/HelloBlake-Umbraco-Starterkit-Roadmap-5dcefd83358840a3bf3860276129adc2) page.
 The bulk of the content area takes advantage of the Block List editor in this setup.